AkuaAA/Bookmark-Manager/README.md

 This project will create a web application that will enable a user to store a list of bookmarks of web sites that they visit regularly.

+USER STORY
+>As a user,
+so that I can visit several of my favourite websites, I'd like to add more  site addresses to my bookmark

 DOMAIN MODEL